I tell stories about African

 that to tell stories, I had to learn to see, and so I enrolled in art

 classes.
 And drew pictures.
 In chalk pastels, and later, colored

 At the same time I was swallowing

 whole grammar books, style books, reading everything I could get my

 hands on.
 After 3 years, the 2 fathers of my 4 children decided I was

 having too much fun, so they colluded, and cut off all child support.
 So

 I had to go back to work, and on the first day I glanced through a

-became a medical writer.
-Which paid my bills while I continued writing, continued publishing and fell in love with all things originating in the continent of Africa.
+became a medical writer and for 4 years, was a full professor of medical writing at University of the Sciences, formerly known as University of the Sciences in Philadelphia, formerly known as Philadelphia College of Pharmacy.
+Which gave me the right to be known as Professor Dodgson (everywhere, not just in the US) and paid my bills while I continued writing, continued publishing and fell in love with all things originating in the continent of Africa.